Impossibility of Depth Reduction in Explainable Clustering: Impossibility of Depth Reduction in the Plane for -means and -median

 \begin{lemma} There exists a decision tree of depth $k-1$ which outputs the optimal clustering for the weighted point-set $X$ w.r.t. $k$-means/$k$-median objective. \end{lemma} \begin{proof} We describe a decision tree of depth $k-1$ to output the clustering $C=(C_1, \ldots, C_k)$.
 It has depth $k-1$, with there being a leaf at every level of the decision tree.
-At the $i$-th level of the decision tree, if $k-i+1$ is even, the cut is along the $x$-axis with threshold at $x=(p_{k-i+1}^1)_x-\nicefrac{1}{2}$.
+At the $i^{\text{th}}$ level of the decision tree, if $k-i+1$ is even, the cut is along the $x$-axis with threshold at $x=(p_{k-i+1}^1)_x-\nicefrac{1}{2}$.
 For any point, if the $x$-coordinate of that point is larger than this threshold, it is classified to the cluster $C_{k-i+1}$.
 Otherwise, if $i \neq k-1$ it proceeds to the next level of the tree, and if $i=k-1$, it is classified to the cluster $C_1$.
 If $k-i+1$ is odd, the cut is along the $y$-axis with threshold $y=(p_{k-i+1}^1)_y-\nicefrac{1}{2}$.
 If the $y$-coordinate of a point is larger than this threshold, it is classified to the cluster $C_{k-i+1}$.
 Otherwise, if $i \neq k-1$ it proceeds to the next level of the tree, and if $i=k-1$, it is classified to the cluster $C_1$. \end{proof} We now show that this particular clustering cannot be induced by any decision tree of lower depth.
 And any shallower decision tree yields another clustering.

-\begin{lemma} Every decision tree of depth less than $k-1$ outputs a clustering which misclassifies (w.r.t. the clustering $C$) at least one point. \end{lemma} \begin{proof} We assume that every node in the decision tree is non-trivial (see the definition of `non-trivial' in the proof of \Cref{lem:high-dim-inapprox}).
+\begin{lemma} Every decision tree of depth less than $k-1$ outputs a clustering which misclassifies (w.r.t. the clustering $C$) at least one point. \end{lemma} \begin{proof} We say that a node $v$ in the decision tree is \emph{trivial} for the point set $X$, if the node has a child, which contains exactly the same points as $v$.
+In other words, a trivial node does not partition any points in the remaining point-set into a cluster.
+We can assume that the minimum depth decision tree does not contain any trivial nodes because we can contract that node without changing the final classification of $X$, and the depth can only decrease as a result of this contraction.
+Hence, without loss of generality, we can assume that every node in the tree is non-trivial.

 We now apply induction on $k$.
 If there are only two points in the point-set, there is only one way to correctly classify them and that uses a decision tree of depth $1$.
 This proves the base case.